 Likelihood of confirming the allegation from attributable sources

-Untrue Allegations
+False Allegations

 If an employee makes an allegation where they have a genuine concern, but it is not confirmed by the investigation, no action will be taken against that employee.
 If, however, we conclude that an employee has made malicious or vexatious allegations, or with a view to personal gain, disciplinary action may be taken against that employee.